hollowdash/hollowdash/README.md

 ## 🚀 About Me
 I am a Unity and NET developer who tends to make projects revolving around Echo VR.
-I am currently in High School and plan to go into Computer Science via Software Development.
+I am currently in High School and plan to go into Computer Science and Software Development.

 I am also an Echo VR Lounge server host and EML/VRML player.